piotrmurach/finite_machine/README.md

 fm.current       # => :one
 ```

 When the one-liner conditions are not enough for your needs, you can perform conditional logic inside the callbacks.
-See [5.10 Cancelling inside callbacks](#510-cancelling-inside-callbacks)
+See [4.9 Cancelling callbacks](#49-cancelling-inside-callbacks)

 #### 3.8.2 Using a Symbol